clj-commons/claypoole/README.md

 ## Why do you use claypoole?

-Claypoole gives us tools to deal with common parallelism issues by letting us use and manage our own threadpools.
+Claypoole gives us tools to deal with common parallelism issues by letting us use and manage our own threadpools (a.k.a. thread pools).

 Clojure has some nice tools for simple parallelism, but they're not a complete solution for doing complex things (such as controlling the level of